chef/chef-web-docs/content/ctl_chef.md

 `-b`, `--berks`

 :   Create a Berksfile in the cookbook.
-Default value: enabled.
-This is
+Default value: disabled.
+This value
-    disabled if the `--policy` option is given.
+    must be specified to override the default creation of a policyfile instead of a berksfile.

 `-C COPYRIGHT`, `--copyright COPYRIGHT`